andrewh318/namesayer/README.md

 2. Move the folder "names" (containing the database names- **case sensitive**) to the same directory as the jar file
 3. Open the terminal and navigate to where the jar and Names file are located
 4. Enter the command 'java -jar NameSayer4.jar'
 5. If execution is successful, the following directories will be created: 'userNames', 'combinedNames', 'playlists', and 'trimmedNormalised'.
-The 'trimmedNormalised' directory should also contain the 'userNames', 'combinedNames', and 'names' directories.
+The 'trimmedNormalised' directory should contain the 'userNames', 'combinedNames', and 'names' directories.
 The 'BadNames.txt' file should also be created (used to store recordings that have been flagged as bad by the user).

 ## How to Use
 **Navigation**